Farrer Road MRT station: History

-Platform B of Farrer Road MRT station.
+Platforms of Farrer Road MRT station.

 The junction of Farrer Road and Empress Road had been realigned from 1 December 2004, this marks the start of construction of Farrer Road MRT station.
 The station was renamed from Farrer to Farrer Road on 11 January 2007.

 On 24 May 2008, a section of Cornwall Gardens above a section between Holland Village and Farrer Road stations along the Circle Line collapsed, creating a 3 metre deep hole.
 No one was injured, but some of the households lost their access to cable TV and Internet, as well as the water supply.
 This is the third road that caved in during the construction of the Circle Line.

 It is often mistaken for Farrer Park MRT station; as such, station masters have put up a sign informing both locals and tourists that Farrer Road MRT is not the one located near the famous Mustafa Centre that they likely wanted to visit.